-Frame Sync Function
+Frame Sync Function Option Option

-This function provides for frame sync control using a looping reference input that can use black burst or tri-level sync signals distributed within the plant, or use the input video as a frame sync reference.
+Option +FS provides for frame sync control using an external looping reference signal, or the input video as a frame sync reference.

 This function also allows horizontal and/or vertical offset to be added between the output video and the frame sync reference.